MadManMcIvor/AleTrail/journals/justin.md

+## 10/14/22
+Worked on adding a list of beers associated with a brewery when using brewery API endpoints.

+## 10/13/22
+Added Update endpoint and an endpoint to get a brewery by specific city.
+Need to go back and update every endpoint to join the beer table for a list of beers that have the brewery id.

 ## 10/12/22
 Got most CRUD functions working and merged with main except update.
 Need to create an endpoint for updating a brewery, and need to update GET functions to include a list of all beers for that brewery.